datalad-handbook/book/docs/basics/101-136-history.rst

    In the documents the merge conflict applies to, Git marks the sections it needs help with with markers that consists of ``>``, ``<``, and ``=`` signs and commit shasums or branch names.
-There will be two marked parts, and you have to simply delete the one you do not want to keep, as well as all markers.
+There will be two marked parts, and you have to delete the one you do not want to keep, as well as all markers.
    Afterwards, run ``git add <path/to/file`` and finally a ``git commit``.

    An excellent resource on how to deal with merge conflicts is `this post <https://help.github.com/en/articles/resolving-a-merge-conflict-using-the-command-line>`_.